jmartinkova/guide/docs/more/self-hosted-dsw/configuration.rst

         - /path/to/overrides.scss:/src/scss/customizations/_overrides.scss
         - /path/to/variables.scss:/src/scss/customizations/_variables.scss
         - /path/to/provisioning.json:/configuration/provisioning.json:ro
-        # mount other assets, you can then refere them from scss using '/assets/...'
+        # mount other assets, we can then refere them from scss using '/assets/...'
         - /path/to/assets:/usr/share/nginx/html/assets

 * ``_extra.scss`` = This file is loaded before all other styles.
-You can use it, for example, to define new styles or import fonts.
+We can use it, for example, to define new styles or import fonts.
 * ``_overrides.scss`` = This file is loaded after all other styles.
-You can use it to override existing styles.
+We can use it to override existing styles.
 * ``_variables.scss`` = A lot of values related to styles are defined as variables.
 The easiest way to customize the style is to define new values for these variables using this file.

 For more information about variables and assets, visit `Theming Bootstrap <https://getbootstrap.com/docs/4.0/getting-started/theming/>`__.
 The color of illustrations can be adjusted using ``$illustrations-color`` variable.